ASA Data Visualization Poster Competition for Grades K–12

 Complete the online data visualization poster competition entry form.

 You will upload a photo/image file of a physical poster or a PDF file of a digital poster below.
 Include the grade category and title of your poster in your file name.
 Please ensure the image is high enough quality that it can be zoomed in on and all text and graphics can be read.
 You will upload your poster file (image or PDF file) after you preview your entry information.
 Do not forget to upload your file before submitting your entry.
 Once you have previewed and submitted your entry information, the final screen will display your poster entry number and registration information.

 Be sure the poster gives no information that identifies the team or school.
 A separate entry form must accompany each poster.

 There is no entry fee.

-Your poster must to be postmarked by April 1 to the following address:
+Your poster must be uploaded by April 1.

-Students in an area where a regional poster competition is available may submit their posters to their regional competition first.
-Students outside the regional competition areas should submit their posters directly to the ASA office.
+Students in an area in which a regional data visualization poster competition is available may submit their posters to their regional competition.
+Students outside the regional competition areas should submit their posters electronically to the ASA office following the entry instructions above.
 Information about regional poster competitions is available through the following websites:

 Note: Due to COVID, not all regional competitions may be held this year.
 Please check the individual websites for more information.